How many countries are there in Africa?

 The main issue with 54 being the number of countries in Africa stems around Morocco and Western Sahara – so is 54 the actual number of countries?
 Ask the African Union how many countries are there in Africa then you’ll be told there are 55, as they recognise Western Sahara where the UN don’t.
 Then there are a few disputed territories which could extend the list further, I explain that at the bottom of the article.

-I wrote an article about how many are countries in the world and I came to 197 countries on face value, but that could reach up to 215 countries.
+I wrote an article about how many are countries in the world and I came to 197 countries on face value.
+But that number could reach up to 215 countries.
 When it came to my personal goal of visiting every country in the world, I used the number 197.
-But to make sure I didn’t cheat, I extended it to 215 after!
+However, to make sure I didn’t cheat, I extended it to 215 after!
 Either way, the African continent makes up about a quarter of the world’s countries.

 How many countries in Africa?
 Who is on the United Nations list of Countries?

 If the UN and the AU can’t agree on the number of countries then you know this is going to be tricky to figure out.
 Generally speaking, to stay on the right side of political debates, you can stick to the UN number of 54 African countries on the main continent of Africa and the nearby island nations.

 So here is the official United Nations 54 African countries.
 I’ve noted which countries are on the continent proper (of which there are 47).
 But also nearby island countries too which are also included within the 54 countries (there are 7 of those), just to be clear:

 - The Democratic Republic of the Congo

 - Equatorial Guinea (ISLAND NATION)

 - Mauritius (ISLAND NATION)

 - Sao Tome and Principe (ISLAND NATION)